-Some art may need to be placed into temporary storage.
+Some art may need to be placed in temporary storage.
 Ask your moving company to recommend storage that is secure and monitors humidity and temperature if this is the case.
 Ask if the moving trucks have climate control features.
-If your art will be transported on the moving van, climate control offers more protection.
+If your art will be transported on a moving van, climate control offers more protection.

 In the end, working directly with your moving company is the best move.
 Direct communication ensures that your beautiful paintings, sculptures, and other art valuables make it safely to their final destination.

 If you have questions, the moving company you hire should be able to answer and assist you.
 You need to feel comfortable with these important items that will be transported.